cteliStolenFocus/aai-511-team-8/TEAM8_Journal.md

 - Jupyter notebook framework - Due date 7/19/23 (Chris)
 - All to work on the ideas for building a CNN and LSTM related model - Due date 7/23/23 (Adam, Iknna, Chris)
 - Discuss all on meeting due date 7/23/23 @ 18:00 (Adam will organize)
+### 07/19/2023
+- Checked in feature extraction code
+- Checked in picked data frame